mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/How-Tos/General/SetupWPwithNginx/index.md

 ### Change permalink settings with Wordpress host and Nginx

 Changing the permalink settings in Wordpress when using Nginx will result in a 404 error when viewing your site.
-Add the following line to your "try files:" text box in Settings > Hosts > Nginx settings to fix this issue.
+Add the following line to your "try files:" text box in Settings > Hosts > Nginx to fix this issue.

  {% highlight php %}
   $uri $uri/ /index.php?$args;